This is a guest post from Emily from Wholesale In a Box. More info on them below.

 - Don’t settle for photos that are subpar in lighting, clarity, and composition.

 - Do include a handful of model or in-context shots of your line, in addition to the product-by-product photos.

 - Do ensure that the aesthetics of your photos and props “read” the same as your line’s aesthetic.

 Even if the store owner’s heart is sold on the line, if she ends up confused, then she’s not going to place an order.
 Make sure that your line sheet makes it crystal clear:

-- What the front, back, inside, outside, and sides of each product looks like.
+- What the front, back, inside, outside, and sides of each product look like.

 - How much each item costs wholesale, how much the store can charge retail, and what your payment, shipping, and turnaround terms are.

 - What each product is made out of and how the production process is the same or different across the line.

 - How things will be packaged and/or arrive at the store.

 - How to place an order.